How do workplace pensions work?

 In an effort to encourage more workers to save for their retirement, the government gradually introduced a scheme called Auto-Enrolment.
 As of 2018 it is now compulsory for every company in the UK to automatically enrol its eligible staff in a workplace pension scheme.
 To meet the conditions you must earn over £10,000 per year and be aged between 22 and State Pension age.

 Once you’ve been enrolled by your employer, they’ll be required to make a minimum contribution by law, and you’ll also have to make a minimum contribution.
-In 2018/19 employees have to pay a minimum of 3% of their annual salary into their pension, and employers have to pay 2%.
-In 2019/20 this will rise to 5% for employees and 3% for employers.
+Employees have to pay a minimum of 5% of their annual salary into their pension, and employers have to pay 3%.
 Any money you contribute to your pension as an employee will be eligible for tax relief from the government.

 There are two types of workplace pension, defined contribution pensions and defined benefit pensions.
 Defined contribution pensions are the most common and have a value based on how much money you’ve paid into your pension and how your investments have performed.
 If you’re auto-enrolled in a workplace pension scheme it will usually be a defined contribution pension.